SevenShepherd/SevenShepherd.github.io/_posts/2024-06-17-dispensationalism.markdown

 <!-- <sup>⚠️ Under Construction.
 Refresh weekly for updates.</sup> -->

-Growing up, dispensationalism was probably one of my favorite eschatological systems.
-It brought me such hope and joy to look forward to a pre-tribulational rapture, but over the years, and the more I study it, the more pronounced it's flaws seem to be (Ecc 1:18).
-If I absolutely had to change systems, I'd probably look into Historic Premillennialism, a system held by [Dr. Walter Martin (Ph.D., California Coast University)](https://youtu.be/uO0TAHKzPFw?si=qbF7x_gk18zTGVht), and Dr. D.A.
-Carson (Ph.D., University of Cambridge).
+Growing up, dispensationalism was probably one of my favorite eschatological systems, but over the years, and the more I study it, the more pronounced it's flaws seem to be (Ecc 1:18).
+If I absolutely had to change systems, I'd probably look into Historic Premillennialism, a system held by [Dr. Walter Martin (Ph.D., California Coast University)](https://youtu.be/uO0TAHKzPFw?si=qbF7x_gk18zTGVht), and [Dr. D.A.
+Carson (Ph.D., University of Cambridge)](https://www.youtube.com/watch?v=L87oCIFEsnE&list=PLwPFJqrolLPQ78LINw0_MXyXYu03aGspC&pp=iAQB).

 <!-- I'm presenting this small critique because I'm about to study eschatology from 6 different systems simultaneously. -->